 Facebook brand pages for HFSS products garner many 'likes' from teens in other countries.
 In Australia and New Zealand, Freeman et al., (2014) identified five most 'liked' brands among 13 to 17 year olds: Domino's Pizza, McDonald's, Subway, Coca-Cola, and Slurpee.
-They found that brand Pages most 'liked' by 13 to 24 year olds engaged in extensive, interactive marketing techniques including links to media, apps, videos and webpages; requests for 'likes', 'shares', 'comments' and user-generated content; conversations and posts by others; competitions, prizes and giveaways; celebrities, sportspeople, and children's characters; quizzes or polls; sponsorships and corporate social responsibility or philanthropy (Freeman et al., 2014).
+They found that brand Pages most 'liked' by 13 to 24 year olds engaged in extensive, interactive marketing techniques including links to media, apps, videos and webpages; requests for 'likes', 'shares', 'comments' and user-generated content; conversations and posts by others; competitions, prizes and giveaways; celebrities, sportspeople, and children's characters; guizzes or

+(Freeman et al., 2014).